scholarslab/NeatlineTime/README.md

-# Timeline plugin for Omeka
+# Neatline Time plugin for Omeka

-The Timeline plugin, by the [Scholars' Lab][1] at the University of Virginia Library, allows you to create timelines for the [Omeka][2] publishing platform.
+The Neatline Time plugin, by the [Scholars' Lab][1] at the University of Virginia Library, allows you to create timelines for the [Omeka][2] publishing platform.
 It uses the [TimeGlider jQuery plugin][3].

 ## Installation

-1. Upload the Timeline plugin directory to your Omeka installation's 'plugins' directory.
+1. Upload the Neatline Time plugin directory to your Omeka installation's 'plugins' directory.
 See [Installing a Plugin][4].

 2. Activate the plugin from the admin → Settings → Plugins page.